 53. Nofollow Links Will Hurt You Rankings: They won’t unless you are spamming at a huge scale.
 It is completely natural to have a certain percentage of nofollow links.

 54. Nofollow Links Have No Value: They are crucial to your backlink profile.
 If Google sees that you have zero nofollow links, this will raise a red flag that you’re only building links and not earning them naturally.
 Nofollow links have value (they always had), and they aren’t something you should be ignoring any longer.
-Learn more about The Hidden Power of Nofollow Links.

 57. Reciprocal Links Still Work: They are long gone.
 You even risk a penalty if you acquire them on a huge scale.
-Read more on Searchengineland.

 58. Sitewide backlinks are Not Dangerous: Sitewide backlinks can cause a lot of troubles.
-Avoid exact match anchor backlinks coming from hundreds to thousands sitewide pages.
+Avoid exact match anchor backlinks coming from hundreds to thousands of sitewide pages.

 61. Blog Comments, Forum signatures are bad and can hurt your rankings: This is not possible if they come from authority websites with strict moderation for spam.

-62. Google don’t follow “nofollow links”: Nofollow attribute main purpose was to retain authority and PageRank.
-Google still crawl the links, but Matt Cutts said they don’t include them in their overall graph.
-However, nofollow links provide some SEO value and have hidden power.
+62. Google doesn’t follow “nofollow links”: Nofollow attribute main purpose was to retain authority and PageRank.
+Google still crawls the links, but Matt Cutts said they don’t include them in their overall graph.
+However, nofollow links provide some SEO value.

 64. All Paid Directory Links are Bad: Not all directory listings are bad.
 If the website has strict moderation and is authoritative with real traffic, you can consider listing your website.
 Directory listing in local directories usually boosts your local rankings.

 66. Google Rankings are the same globally: Google search results are localized.
-They are a bit different depending on your location.
-This trend is ongoing as Google’s strategy is to personalize its services.
+They are a bit different, depending on your location.
+This trend is ongoing, as Google’s strategy is to personalize its services.

 67. You Need to Rank #1: Ideally, you want to rank number one.
-Sometimes the resource you need to climb from #2-3 spot are tremendous, and it is not worth it to push further for a particular keyword.
+Sometimes the resource you need to climb from the #2-3 spot is tremendous, and it is not worth it to push further for a particular keyword.
 You may concentrate your efforts on related long-tail keywords, which provide higher ROI.

-69. Getting your website on Google’s 1st page is good enough: A higher position on top 10 results will deliver more clicks and traffic.
+69. Getting your website on Google’s 1st page is good enough: A higher position on the top 10 results will deliver more clicks and traffic.
 The difference in click-through rates between Google’s 1st and 10th result on the 1st page is tremendous.